 Ingredients

-Self rising flour - While technically, you can use any type of flour for this recipe you would have to add a leavening agent, self rising flour is the best way to get fluffy biscuits easily.
+Self rising flour - While technically, you can use any type of flour for this recipe you would have to add a leavening agent, self-rising flour is the best way to get fluffy biscuits easily.
 I have instructions to make your own self-rising flour under the Common Questions section of this post.

 Unsalted butter - Salted butter could still work, but it will really give these biscuits a salty taste.
 Self-rising flour tends to have salt added so that salt plus the salt in salted butter could be too much.